theREDspace/phaser2-flump-plugin/README.md

 npm install
 ```

 Whenever that is complete you can use the following commands to build the plugin.
-After the build is complete, the bundled plugin code can be found in the `dist` folder.
+After the build is complete, the bundled plugin code can be found in the `build` folder.

 ## Debug
 ```